Fine Arts

 Curriculum code No. 1001

-Students interested in Fine Arts at Bucks need to meet with a Visual Arts faculty member for advising.
+Students interested in an Associate of Fine Arts: Fine Arts or Fine Woodworking track at Bucks need to meet with a Visual Arts faculty member for advising.

-The Fine Arts major is designed to serve the fine arts major and the general college student.
-The major equips the art student with the skills, attitudes, and knowledge necessary for further training in a four-year professional or liberal arts institution and develops mastery of arts, crafts, and design in the student whose formal education ends after two years at the College.
+The Associate of Fine Arts contains both Fine Arts and Fine Woodworking tracks.
+The major equips the art student with the skills, techniques, and knowledge necessary for further training in a four-year professional or liberal arts institution and develops a strong base in arts, crafts, and design in the student whose formal education ends after two years at the College.

-All full-time students entering as Fine Arts majors are required to schedule a portfolio review.
-In the absence of a portfolio, students will schedule an assessment interview for placement purposes.
+For all Fine Arts majors, regardless of track, a portfolio review is recommended for placement purposes.
 An art advisor will help select the appropriate sequence of courses.

 For the non-art major many electives in art require no pre-requisite or portfolio evaluation.